superna9999/meta-meson/README.md

 This Image contains a FAT32 BOOT partition will the kernel uImage and .dtb, compatible with Amlogic U-Boot already flashed on your device.

 For the amlogic-p212, khadas-vim and libretech-cc, Mainline U-Boot is automatically installed in a single ext4 partition .wic image in the tmp/deploy/images/$MACHINE/ directory.

+Flash the .wic file with the Etcher tool from https://etcher.io/

+Or for the connoisseurs :

 You will be able to dd the image onto the raw SDcard like :